Clarity logoClarity logoClarity

 Loss aversion means the pain of losing $100 feels twice as intense as the pleasure of gaining $100.
 Here's how this bias affects investing decisions and how.

-This guide is designed for first-pass understanding.
-Start with core terms, then apply the framework in your own account workflow.
+This guide is built for first-pass understanding.
+Start with the key terms, then use the framework in your own money workflow.

-Loss aversion is a cognitive bias where the psychological pain of losing money is approximately twice as powerful as the pleasure derived from an equivalent financial gain, causing investors to make irrational decisions driven by fear of losses rather than rational assessment of risk and reward.
+Loss aversion is a cognitive bias where the psychological pain of losing money is approximately roughly twice as strong as the pleasure derived from an equivalent financial gain, causing investors to make irrational decisions driven by fear of losses rather than rational assessment of risk and reward.
 First identified by Daniel Kahneman and Amos Tversky in their Nobel Prize-winning prospect theory research, loss aversion explains why investors hold losing stocks too long, sell winners too early, panic-sell during market corrections, and avoid equities altogether after experiencing a downturn.

-In 1979, psychologists Daniel Kahneman and Amos Tversky published their groundbreaking paper "Prospect Theory: An Analysis of Decision under Risk" in Econometrica.
+In 1979, psychologists Daniel Kahneman and Amos Tversky published their foundational paper "Prospect Theory: An Analysis of Decision under Risk" in Econometrica.
 It changed economics forever and eventually won Kahneman the Nobel Prize in Economics in 2002 (Tversky had passed away in 1996 and was ineligible).
 The core finding was simple but devastating: humans don't evaluate outcomes rationally.
 We evaluate them relative to a reference point; usually what we already have — and we feel losses about twice as strongly as equivalent gains.

 The loss aversion coefficient; typically estimated at around 2.0 to 2.5 — means that losing $1,000 produces roughly the same emotional intensity as gaining $2,000 to $2,500.
 This asymmetry has been replicated across hundreds of studies, different cultures, and various decision domains.
 It has been observed in brain imaging studies as well: neuroscientist Sabrina Tom and colleagues (2007) used fMRI scanning to demonstrate that potential losses activate the brain's threat-detection regions (the amygdala and anterior insula) more strongly than equivalent potential gains activate reward regions.